This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together the flour, brown sugar, baking powder and salt.
+• Whisk together the flour, brown sugar, baking powder and salt in a large bowl.

-• In a separate smaller bowl, whisk together the banana, eggs, milk, vanilla and butter.
+• In a separate bowl, mash the banana.
+Whisk in the eggs, milk, vanilla and melted butter.

-• Melt the remaining butter over medium high heat in a large skillet.
+• Melt the butter in a large skillet or on a griddle over medium heat.

-• Drop 1/4 cup batter onto the skillet to make four separate pancakes.
+• Scoop ¼ cup batter onto the skillet for each pancake.

-• Cook the pancakes until the edges look dry and bubbles begin to form in the center of the batter.
-Flip and continue cooking for 1-2 minutes longer until golden.
+• Cook until the edges look dry and bubbles begin to form across the surface.
+Flip and cook for another 1–2 minutes, or until golden brown and cooked through.

-• Transfer to a platter and keep warm.
+• Transfer the pancakes to a platter and keep warm.

-• Serve with sliced bananas, butter, chopped walnuts and syrup, if desired.
+• Serve warm with maple syrup, sliced bananas, butter and chopped walnuts, if desired.

 Notes

-Leftover pancakes can be stored in an airtight container and refrigerated for up to 5 days.
+• Store cooled pancakes in an airtight container in the refrigerator for up to 5 days.

 Calories: 457kcal, Carbohydrates: 71g, Protein: 12g, Fat: 15g, Saturated Fat: 8g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 4g, Trans Fat: 0.5g, Cholesterol: 115mg, Sodium: 424mg, Potassium: 1271mg, Fiber: 3g, Sugar: 14g, Vitamin A: 613IU, Vitamin C: 4mg, Calcium: 497mg, Iron: 4mg